mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   - View: Focus Below Editor Group
     - I mapped alt-down to this
 - can drag editor tabs to a different grid position
+- try this in combination with zen mode!

 ## Editor Tabs